The top 10 women Joe Biden could choose as VP

 8. Val Demings

-but the more I thought about her, the more I thought Demings deserved a place on the list.
+: The Florida House member barely missed my original Top 10, but the more I thought about it, the more I thought Demings deserved a spot on the list.
 Here’s why: Before coming to Congress, Demings was the first female police chief in Orlando, Florida.
 In her relatively short time in the House – she was first elected in the 10th district in 2016 – she quickly became a rising star.

 Demings was one of seven House Democrats chosen by House Speaker Nancy Pelosi (California) to serve as directors during Trump’s Senate impeachment trial.
 (Previous classification: not classified)